-When you are in Caseville, you'll notice that it is more blue-collar than most other communities in America.
-35.39% of Caseville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Caseville is a village of managers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Caseville who work in management occupations (14.61%), sales jobs (12.34%), and office and administrative support (6.49%).
+Unlike some villages, Caseville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Caseville are a mix of both white- and blue-collar jobs.
+Overall, Caseville is a village of sales and office workers, managers, and construction workers and builders.
+There are especially a lot of people living in Caseville who work in sales jobs (16.07%), management occupations (15.74%), and office and administrative support (7.21%).

-The percentage of adults in Caseville with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.34% of adults in Caseville have a bachelor's degree or advanced degree.
+The citizens of Caseville are slightly less educated than the national average of 21.84% for the average city or town: 16.21% of adults in Caseville have a bachelor's degree or advanced degree

 The people who call Caseville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caseville residents report their race to be White, followed by Native American.
-Important ancestries of people in Caseville include Irish, Polish, English, and French .
+Important ancestries of people in Caseville include Irish, Polish, English, and Scottish.

 The most common language spoken in Caseville is English.
 Other important languages spoken here include German and Spanish.